iamharshverma/BigData-Hadoop_SocialNetwork/README.md

-# BigData_Hadoop_SocialNetwork : Analyze Social Network, Using hadoop/mapreduce to analyze social network data
+# BigData_Hadoop_SocialNetwork : Analyze Social Network
+Using hadoop/mapreduce to analyze social network data

 MapReduce program in Hadoop that implements a simple “Mutual/Common friend list of two friends".
 The key idea is that if two people are friend then they have a lot of mutual/common friends.
 This program will find the common/mutual friend list for them.